widberg/tmpl/README.md

 | Y | Year | 2001 |
 | z | ISO 8601 offset from UTC in timezone (1 minute=1, 1 hour=100).
 If timezone cannot be determined, no characters | +100 |
 | Z | Timezone name or abbreviation.
 If timezone cannot be determined, no characters | CDT |

 <sub>Descriptions and examples for time replacement macros provided by [cplusplus.com](http://www.cplusplus.com/reference/ctime/strftime/)</sub>

 ### Escape Sequence
-A $ immediately followed by another $ will be replaced by a $.
+A $ immediately followed by another $ will be replaced with a $.

 ## Directory Mode
 If the template path is a directory, tmpl will recursively replace the names and contents of files and subdirectories at the output path.